 In every lesson plan, children do not just watch the Video Story.
 Lesson plans guide parents and teachers through games, songs, activities, stories, and more, each intended to get children interacting with the same language in a new, engaging way.

 Also, each unit scaffolds learning; every Video Story, Activity Sheet, game, and dialogue builds on the ones before, setting learners up for success and also for a continual challenge to go further in their language-learning journey.

 Our customers report children from ages 2 to 14 being engaged by Calico Spanish Stories, particularly the video stories and songs, but the program’s sweet spot is from around ages 4 through 10.
 Our Stories characters engage young children in meaningful, comprehensible language so that they can acquire it naturally.
-From the time they are introduced to Pedro the blue fish in the first lesson of Level A to the time they read a bedtime story with Rita the green frog at the end of Level C, children learn language by meeting new animal friends and experiencing their world with them.
+From the time they are introduced to Pedro the blue fish in the first lesson of Level A to the time they wish César the pink pig a good trip home at the end of Level D, children learn language by meeting new animal friends and experiencing their world with them.

 Introduce kids to our Stories characters and visuals with your FREE 7-day trial by clicking the red button below.

 The answer to this question will show you a sharp divide in approaches to teaching another language to young children.
 Some programs will try to explain to children grammatical concepts like verb conjugation and grammatical gender.
 Thanks to great strides in second language acquisition research over the past several decades, no expert in early language learning will advocate for such an approach.
 If you see translation drills or multiple choice verb conjugations or exercises to choose the corresponding article for the noun, run!
 And run fast.
 We caution that research shows this focus will not support a child’s gains in speaking ability.